51Degrees/documentation/src/devicedetection/features/useragentclienthints.md

 This limited support will be superseded by functionality in version 4.4, which will fully support the detection of devices, operating systems and browsers from UA-CH headers.

-Full UA-CH detection will also require a new data file (date of availability TBC).
+Full UA-CH detection will also require a [new data file](https://51degrees.com/blog/updates-to-user-agent-client-hints-version-4-4).
 The format of the data file remains the same (what we refer to as Hash v4.1).
 But the contents will be updated to support detection from the full range of UA-CH values.

 Note that newer and older API versions and data files will be fully cross-compatible with each